 Watercourses in the Precambrian uplands predominantly drain south toward the St. Marys River.
 Along the western edge of the uplands, the watercourses drain westward toward Lake Superior.
 The majority of the sub-watersheds drain southward, drawing flow off from the upland and the lowland areas.

 Want to learn more about watersheds?
-Find out about key concepts like how water moves in a watershed, what we do upstream impacts the watershed downstream, and the benefits of healthy watershed at Watersheds 101.
+Find out about key concepts like how water moves in a watershed, what we do upstream impacts the watershed downstream, and the benefits of a healthy watershed at Watersheds 101.